 As it turns out, most of the cost of an iPhone is in advertising and distribution.
 Phone companies will allocate a significant part of their budgets to make sure you see their phones everywhere, from YouTube to your favorite movies and music videos.

-Distribution also costs a lot of money and retailers will inevitably slap their own markup on top of Apple’s markup to make a bit of money themselves.
+The distribution also costs a lot of money and retailers will inevitably slap their own markup on top of Apple’s markup to make a bit of money themselves.
 By the time you buy a phone, you feel like you’re spending a small fortune to get a paltry 12 MP camera and a fingerprint sensor.
 The price isn’t worthy of the features you’re getting on your phone.
 It just doesn’t add up, does it?

 So something began to happen on the phone market.
 Some manufacturers, like Xiaomi, saw a gap they could exploit.
 They could champion the needs of the ‘little people’; the people who just wanted a good phone and didn’t really care for expensive gadgets.